Country Guides

 Any 12-month period, but commonly the same as the calendar year

-fines include backpay for statutory employee benefits and rights (vacation, overtime, etc), plus additional penalties for not fulfilling their employer obligations, presenting incorrect data and misclassification of the employee.
+Fines include backpay for statutory employee benefits and rights (vacation, overtime, etc), plus additional penalties for not fulfilling their employer obligations, presenting incorrect data and misclassification of the employee.

 Sweden is the country with the highest number of patents per capita in Europe.

-Taxes
+Taxes in Sweden

-Employer taxes:
+Employer contributions

-31.42%
+Employer taxes: 31.42%

 Social insurance: 31.42%, which includes General payroll contribution, Retirement, Health insurance, Labour market fee, Parental Insurance, Survivors Pension, and Work Injury

-Employee tax:
+Employee contributions

-37%-62%
+Employee tax: 37%-62%

-Pension 7%
+Pension: 7%

-Income
+Income tax

-Up to SEK 613,900
+Income: Up to SEK 613,900

-More than SEK 613,900
+Income: More than SEK 613,900

-Use our handy calculator to understand what are all the employment costs you have to consider in Sweden.
+Use our calculator to understand what are all the employment costs you have to consider in Sweden.

 Employer of Record in Sweden